BrennanB/quartz/content/Generic WAFFLES Content/Pit Crew Philosophy.md

 ## Following [[Mentor]] Guidance

-Decisions are made collaboratively in the [[pit]], but the [[pit crew]] is expected to follow the directions of the [[Pit Mentor|pit mentors]] when given as well as any final calls made by them.
+Decisions are made collaboratively in the [[Pit]], but the [[pit crew]] is expected to follow the directions of the [[Pit Mentor|pit mentors]] when given as well as any final calls made by them.
 While they might not always be the best possible solutions, the turnaround time between matches is often extremely tight, so it is imperative to trust the experience and guidance of the leads.
 Additional discussion and clarification can follow after the robot is sent to queue, when there is more time.

 # We Aim to Prevent, Rather than Repair